 The old tried and true marketing strategies have come under fire in the new Millennium leaving the old hats scrambling to catch up with the new vogue.
 There are all these digital platforms and user behaviors to track plus we’re positively drowning in BIG DATA.
-But the most fundamental shift in marketing strategy—something we’re calling inbound marketing— not really that difficult to understand when you break it down to the simplest piece.
+But the most fundamental shift in marketing strategy—something we’re calling inbound marketing—is not really that difficult to understand when you break it down to the simplest piece.

 So the basic idea is this: People hate being marketed to.